 I captured images of a magnificent bull hauled out at Pilots Beach on Otago Peninsula, a pup at Surat Bay Beach in Clutha and a cow at Waipapa Point also in Clutha.

 Galápagos sea lions are an endemic and endangered species found mostly on sandy beaches on all the Galápagos Islands.
 Males can weigh up to 250 kg, are brown, dark brown to grey but black when wet.
 Females are lighter brown/tan and weigh about half that males.

 Australian fur seals inhabit coastal waters in South East Australia and Tasmania.
 I photographed them at Gippsland Lakes.
-There were females and pups hauled at on the rocks at Lakes Entrance channel and bulls swimming in the channel along with Burrunan dolphins.
+There were females and pups hauled at on rocks at Lakes Entrance channel and bulls swimming in the channel together with Burrunan dolphins.

 Females are silvery-grey with a creamy-yellow throat and chest with a chocolate brown belly while the males are dark grey/brown have a mane of coarse hair on their neck and shoulders.
 The pups have almost black backs with grey/light-brown bellies.
 Adult males are large weighing up to 360 kg; females weigh about one-third of a male.

 Galápagos fur seals are small, stocky, large-eyed, endemics that prefer rocky shorelines.
 Adult males weigh up to 64 kg, females about half that weight.
 Often found around the western islands of Fernandina, Isabela, and Santiago.
 I photographed a pup and male on the latter two islands, respectively.

 New Zealand Fur seals are a common resident species in all New Zealand’s coastal waters and along the Southern Australian Coastline and Tasmania.
 I photographed them at several locations along the East Coast of New Zealand’s South Island: At Oahu Point, north of Kaikoura, the seal colony is close to the main highway so great place to photograph them.
 The females haul out and sleep while the pups play in the rock pools.

 New Zealand fur seals are dark brown on the back, lighter underneath and look black when wet.
 Some individuals look silvery.
 Adult females have an average weight of 50 kg while adult males weigh in at over three times that of females.